BeamMP/Docs/docs/en/beamng/snippets.md

 !!! bug

     The background blur has a minimum height, causing popups with short content to have excess blur below its window.
+Two main workarounds exist:

-    As a workaround, you can repeat `\n` and end with `#!html <div />` until the window covers the blur.
+    * Repeat `\n` and end with `#!html <div />` until the window covers the blur
+    * Use an empty or missing `image` path and adjust the aspect ratio until the window covers the blur

 #### Dialogue